planetarysoftware/TSC/TSC-Charter.md

 ## Section 2.
 Evolution of Planetary Software Governance.

 Most large, complex open source communities have both a technical governance model and a business governance model that provide guidance and leadership in these areas.
 The Planetary Software’s governance model provides technical guidance and leadership via the Technical Steering Committee (“TSC”).
 Planetary Software does not (yet) have a business leadership model.

 The charter amendment process is the means by which the TSC proposes changes to this charter using simple majority of the full TSC.

 ## Section 3.
-Establishment of the TSC.
+TSC Membership

+TSC members are responsible for top-level technical community concerns.
+The role is mostly administrative and is primarily responsible for admitting new Top Level Projects and Top Level Working Groups.

+TSC members can nominate new members at any time.
+Candidates for membership tend to be people who have a competency for community management and a high tolerance and patience for process minutiae as the TSC delegates most of its responsibilities to other projects and working groups.

+A [current list of TSC members](Members.md) is maintained in the main TSC repository.

 TSC memberships are not time-limited.
 There is no maximum size of the TSC.
 The size is expected to vary in order to ensure adequate coverage of important